 Payload Capacity and Weight Distribution

-Subwoofers, together with an amplifier, its enclosure, and the additional wiring will significantly increase your car’s load.
+Subwoofers, together with an amplifier, enclosure, and additional wiring will significantly increase your car’s load.
 It will also have an impact on your car’s weight distribution.

 The additional weight of audio equipment may not be enough to overload your car.
 Still, you also have to factor in the weight of all the occupants, cargo, or any additional equipment that did not come with the car.